 Status: This study has been completed.

-Purpose: The purpose of this study was to evaluate whether somatropin could boost immune responses to commonly used vaccines in people with HIV on ART with viral suppression.12
+Purpose: The purpose of this study was to evaluate whether somatropin could boost and to commonly used in people with severe despite viral suppression on ART.15

 For more details on the studies listed above, see the Health Professional version of this drug summary.